Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis

-The introduction of BERT finally paved the way to a new transfer learning-based mode of learning in which it is common to use a pretrained language representation model off-the-shelf and adapt it to a specific target task as needed (\citealp{Alammar2018b}; \citealp[p.~5]{Bommasani2021}).
+The introduction of BERT finally paved the way to a new transfer learning-based mode of learning in which it is common to use an already pretrained language model and adapt it to a specific target task as needed (\citealp{Alammar2018b}; \citealp[p.~5]{Bommasani2021}).
 Simultaneously with and independently of BERT, a wide spectrum of Transformer-based models for transfer learning have been developed.
 This section first introduces BERT and then provides an overview of further models.

-BERT can be considered the seminal Transformer-based model for transfer learning.
-BERT is a suitable starting point for social scientists that seek to explore and leverage the benefits of deep learning, transfer learning and the Transformer architecture.
-Yet, BERT is just one step of the continuing developments within NLP.
-Simultaneously with and independently of BERT as well as later as a response to or an extension of BERT a wide spectrum of Transformer-based models for transfer learning have been developed.
-This section first introduces BERT and then provides an overview over further models such that users know which (type of) Transfomer-based pretrained language representation model addresses which issue and thus is likely to be suitable for their target task.